 Inventories are valued at the lower of cost or net realizable value.
 Cost is determined using the weighted average method.
 The inventory is comprised of finished medical devices on hand.
 Certain components within the devices have an expiration date that are removed from current inventory and expensed at the date of expiration.
-For the six months ended June 30, 2023 there There was no expired inventory and for the year three and nine months ended December 31, 2022, there was \$10,026 September 30, 2023 and September 30, 2022.
+There was no expired inventory for the three and nine months ended September 30, 2023 and September 30, 2022.